 February 3, 2021 - Arizona-based Matrix Medical Network announced a collaboration with global biopharmaceutical company AstraZeneca to accelerate a clinical trial in the US for AZD7442, AstraZeneca’s long-acting monoclonal antibody combination for the potential prevention of COVID-19.
 Matrix Clinical Solutions will meet eligible volunteers who live and work with a fleet of Mobile Health Clinics and skilled clinicians, focusing on populations more impacted by COVID-19.
 Matrix supports the Phase III clinical trial called STORM CHASER, which will assess the safety and efficacy of AZD7442 for post-exposure prophylaxis in approximately 1,125 participants in the US UK.
 Participants in this trial will include adults over 18 years of age following exposure to SARS-COV-2 and are therefore at appreciable risk of developing COVID-19.
 The trial will include people living or working at long-term care facilities and industrial and military settings.

 December 30, 2020 - Panthera’s clinical trial sites in Preston, North Manchester, and North London began dosing volunteers in the Phase III PROVENT trial, which will evaluate AstraZeneca’s long-acting antibody combination, AZD7442, for the potential prevention of COVID-19.

 October 9, 2020 - Two trials of AZD7442 will enroll over 6,000 adults to prevent COVID-19, with additional trials enrolling ~4,000 adults for the treatment of SARS-CoV-2 infections.

-April 8, 2020 - The Chinese Academy of Sciences and Vanderbilt University Medical Center provide AstraZeneca with genetic sequences for antibodies they have discovered against SARS-CoV-2 for further in silico and in vitro assessment.
+April 8, 2020 - The Chinese Academy of Sciences and Vanderbilt University Medical Center provides AstraZeneca with genetic sequences for antibodies discovered against SARS-CoV-2 for further in silico and in vitro assessment.